 Kenmore, Washington campus

-San Diego, California campus - Starting Summer 2018
+San Diego, California campus - Starting Fall 2018

 According to the Bureau of Labor Statistics, employment of mental health counselors is expected to grow by 24 percent in the next decade.
 Insurance companies increasingly are providing reimbursement of counselors as a less costly alternative to psychiatrists and psychologists.
 In this context, the growing demand for mental health professionals will allow a graduate of Bastyr’s Master of Arts in Counseling Psychology program to successfully: